-S these lines are being written, the election process is still in full swing.
-But this week, barring another deadlocked outcome the campaign that has mesmerised America will be over.
-What will remain are the challenges that gave rise to this occasionally frenzied battle and the responsibility of dealing with them.
+THE election campaign that has mesmerized America - and the world - is over.
+What remains are the challenges that gave rise to this occasionally frenzied battle and the responsibility of dealing with them.

 No president has faced an agenda of comparable scope.
 This is not hyperbole; it is the hand history has dealt this generation.
-Never before has it been necessary to conduct a war with neither front lines nor geographic definition and, at the same time, to rebuild fundamental principles of world order to replace the traditional ones which went up in the smoke of the World Trade Centre and the Pentagon.
+Never before has it been necessary to conduct a war with neither front lines, nor geographic definition and, at the same time, to rebuild fundamental principles of world order to replace the traditional ones that went up in the smoke of the World Trade Centre and the Pentagon.

-The newly elected president's task is peraps most analogous to that inherited by resident Truman at the end of the Second World Var.
-In 1945, the Soviet Union was emerging as threat to the global equilibrium, while the war ad left a vacuum in Central Europe.
-But the oviet challenge was concrete and geographicaldefinable.
-Today's principal threats are stract and mobile.
-Terror has no fixed address; has attacked from Bali to Singapore, Riyadh, tanbul, Moscow, Madrid, Tunis, New York and ashington.
-In the 1940s, the solution to the criwas straightforward, albeit difficult: to conuct a defensive line in the centre of Europe and economic programme to close the gap tween public expectation and the reality of ortages that threatened domestic stability.
+The newly elected president's task is perhaps most analogous to that inherited by President

+Truman at the end of the Second World War.
+In 1945, the Soviet Union was emerging as a threat to the global equilibrium, while the war had left a vacuum in Central Europe.
+But the Soviet challenge was concrete and geographically definable.
+Today's principal threats are abstract and mobile.

+Terror has no fixed address; it has attacked from Bali to Singapore, Riyadh, Istanbul, Moscow, Madrid, Tunis, New York and Washington.
+In the 1940s, the solution to the crisis was straightforward, albeit difficult: to construct a defensive line in the centre of Europe and an economic programme to close the gap between public expectation and the reality of shortages that threatened domestic stability.